23 Tips for Winning More College Scholarships

 Merit scholarships are awarded based on factors including good grades, test scores, a stellar volunteer record and essay.
 You can find out how much merit aid a college typically awards by searching each college’s website.

-Or to make searching for merit scholarships much easier you can use our College Free Money Finder.
+Or to make searching for merit scholarships much easier you can use our College Insights tool.
 The tool lets you input criteria about your student (grades, test scores, location preference, school size) and it automatically generates a list of schools likely to offer your student merit scholarships, along with the details of each scholarship (amount, due deadlines, application requirements).

 These scholarships are offered by private companies and organizations and fall into many categories.
 The awards range from $500 to hundreds of thousands of dollars based on the individual scholarship and its requirements.